 - Entering transition – Choose a transition effect for the slide for some eye candy.
-If the transitions are not smooth, there are 3 key factors that play a role when transition is rendered:
+If the transitions are not smooth, there are 3 key factors that play a role when a transition is rendered:

-- Transition effect itself (some transitions are more complex and require more processing) – try “Fade to black” transition.
+- Transition effect itself (some transitions are more complex and require more processing) – try the “Fade to black” transition.

-- Playlist complexity (high resolution images, several plugins, several zones all contribute) – try reducing complexity.
+- Playlist complexity (high-resolution images, several plugins, several zones all contribute) – try reducing complexity.

 - Transition duration – How long the transition takes (0.3 – 7 seconds).
 The slide duration must always exceed the transition duration by 1 second.
-If your transition duration is 3 seconds, that means slide has to be at least 4 seconds.
+If your transition duration is 3 seconds, that means the slide has to be at least 4 seconds.

 - Pause playlist background music for this slide – This option is only available if you have added background music to your playlist.

-- After this slide play – This option overrides the default behavior of playing next slide, it is used when creating touchscreen interfaces.
+- After this slide play – This option overrides the default behavior of playing the next slide, it is used when creating touchscreen interfaces.

 The slide thumbnail contains several indicators:

 - Slide number or name (You can add a name for each slide)

 - “Slide condition” – Green means one (or more) slide condition matches, so for the moment, this slide would be played.
 Red means none of the slide conditions match at the moment and the slide is skipped.